FreedomBen/nexus-docker/README.md

 ## Building from scratch

-To build a version of the nexus binary, run the following.
-You should replace the version with the one you are trying to build:
+To build an image for the nexus binary, run the following.
+You should replace the version below with the one you are trying to build:

 ```bash
 docker build -t freedomben/nexus:0.2.3.1 .
 ```